Subject: gentleman

 Culture: Scottish

-Setting: Tartanmania
+Setting: Tartanmania / Celtic Revival

-* Hobsbawn & Ranger eds.
-1983 p15-16 (Hugh Trevor-Roper, "The Invention of Tradition: The Highland Tradition of Scotland" p15-41)
+* Hobsbawn/Ranger eds.
+1983 p15-16 (Hugh Trevor-Roper, "The invention of tradition: The Highland tradition of Scotland" p15-41)

 "Today, whenever Scotchmen gather together to celebrate their national identity, they assert it openly by certain distinctive national apparatus.
 They wear the kilt, woven in a tartan whose colour and pattern indicates their 'clan'; and if they indulge in music, their instrument is the bagpipe.
 This apparatus, to which they ascribe great antiquity, is in fact largely modern.
 It was developed after, sometimes long after, the Union with England against which it is, in a sense, a protest.
 Before the Union, it did indeed exist in vestigial form; but that form was regarded by the large majority of Scotchmen as a sign of barbarism: the badge of roguish, idle, predatory, blackmailing Highlanders who were more of a nuisance than a threat to civilized, historic Scotland.
 And even in the Highlands, even in that vestigial form, it was relatively new: it was not the original, or the distinguishing badge of Highland society.